Trumper Park Oval

 Trumper Park Oval is a sporting oval in Paddington, New South Wales.

 The oval is located at the corner of Glenmore Road & Hampden Street, Paddington and is named in honour of Victor Trumper.
 The oval has a long history of catering for Australian Football in the form of NSWFL foundation club, East Sydney, as well as catering for cricket and athletics.
 A series of walking trails connect surrounding streets.

 Australian football has been played at this oval since at least 1903.
-To put this date of 1903 in perspective, Australian football was played on Trumper Oval five years prior to the establishment of the first rugby league competition in Australia and only one year after the establishment of the Hawthorn football club.
+To put this date of 1903 in perspective, Australian football was played on Trumper Oval five years prior to the establishment of the first rugby league competition in Australia.
 All the Sydney FL grand finals (bar one) between 1952 and 1977 were played at this venue.

 Some of the biggest names in Australian football history have played on this oval including Jack Dyer (Richmond vs NSW 1946), Keith Miller (Sydney Naval), Bill Morris (Richmond), Kevin Murray (Fitzroy/East Perth) and John Pitura (North Shore) amongst many others.